-Words shape reality, and you want to be sure you are creating something positive, healthy and good for everyone and everything.
-Therefore, it is important to be cognizant of our self-talk.
+Words shape reality, and you want to be sure you are creating something positive, healthy, and good for everyone and everything.
+Therefore, it is essential to be mindful of our self-talk.
 We have the power to bless or curse our path with the words we project.

-Change Your Self-Talk
+Words Shape Reality So Change Your Self-Talk

 - Use your spiritual journal to help you spot trends.

 - The more you become accustomed to this practice, the more you will be consciously aware of your self-talk.
 As you become aware of patterns, the words, and the phrases you are repeating.
 Then decide what you want to change.
-If what you are saying to yourself is what you want more of, if not, change your self-talk.
+If what you are saying to yourself is what you want more of, if not, alter your self-talk.

 Another time-tested method for addressing self-talk is the Shamanic Journey.
 Shamanic tradition recognizes that words shape reality.
 We also know the Shamanic Journey as “Creative Visualization” or “Guided Meditation.”
 This modern rebranding makes it more palatable and marketable.

-Using the proper drum beat or sing-bowl you can reach what Michael Harner termed the “Shamanic State of Consciousness”(SCC).
+Using the proper drum beat or singing bowl, you can reach what Michael Harner (1) termed the Shamanic State of Consciousness (SCC).
 While in SCC, you can visually and verbally replace the programming.
 SCC can also illuminate the “source” of any negative programming.
-In this way, you can mitigate any future negative influences from re-installing the negative self-talk.
+In this way, you can mitigate future negative influences by re-installing the negative self-talk.

 Culture is often also a source of negative self-talk.
 It often creates unreasonable standards that are impossible to attain.
 Cultural influences are more difficult but not impossible to overcome.

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

-Joseph Campbell & Joseph Campbell’s Book The Hero’s Journey, Wikipedia
+(2) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia